flatironinstitute/ccn-template/docs/notes/05-linters-and-tests.md

 ### Linters Requirements

-We require the following linters to be run on the code and included as checks in continuous integration:
+We require the following linters to be run on the code and included as checks in continuous integration.
+See [packaging note](02-packaging.md) notes for further description of these.

 - [black](https://black.readthedocs.io/en/stable/)
 - [flake8](https://flake8.pycqa.org/en/latest/): Run command `flake8 src/ccn-template/ --max-complexity 10`